JohannesKnopp/asch/docs/dapp_docs/3_mini_dao_en.md

 In this case we make the subtraction to account balance, which is subtracting `BURN_POINTS` from `POINTS` asset of `u_balance`.

-The reason that we named `BURN_POINTS` here is that there will be some assets that need to be burned for the execution of contract.
+The reason why we named `BURN_POINTS` here is that there will be some assets that need to be burned for the execution of contract.
 As we did not define the destination of these consumed assets, they would disappear without any result, so called "burned".

 We here set the `BURN_POINTS` just for simplicity.
 If your business logic does not want to "burn" some assets, you can transfer them to application developers or node operators as transaction fee, or to a fund account as expense of further development.
 It is totally up to you.